 Whether you just started your Shopify store or already have one, using SEO for your Shopify store is a guide that will walk you through what you need to beat other Shopify sites and rank in Google.

 What is SEO you wonder?

-It stands for “search engine optimization,” and it is the process of improving aka optimizing your website to increase your traffic.
-This is done by catering your website to search engines like Google so you can be seen in the top search results.
+It stands for “search engine optimization,” and it is the process of improving aka optimizing your Shopify store’s website to increase your traffic.
+This is done by catering your site to search engines like Google so you can be seen in the top search results.

-SEO for Shopify is the same but for optimizing your Shopify website so that it can be seen in the top results in Google or other search engines.
+SEO for Shopify is the same but for optimizing your Shopify site so that it can be seen in the top results in Google or other search engines.

 How does Google’s Search Engine work?

-Just make your website better and you’ll be in the top search results.
+Just make your Shopify site better and you’ll be in the top search results.
 Simple enough, right?
 Wrong.

 By using my definition, it is simple enough, but Google’s search engine is far from simple.

-There are many factors that Google’s algorithm looks at to determine where to place your website in the search results.
+There are many factors that Google’s algorithm looks at to determine where to place your domain in the search results.

 Some factors include keywords, links, content, URL, domain rating, and many more.

-Before we get started in optimizing your Shopify website, here are some recommended tools that will help you be on top of your website.
+Before we get started in optimizing your Shopify site, here are some recommended tools that will help you be on top.

 Google Analytics is a highly recommended tool that can be used in many different ways.
-It is a web analytics service offered by Google that tracks and reports website traffic.
+It is a web analytics service offered by Google that does tracking and reporting on website traffic.

-You can use it to get data on who is looking at your website and what they click on your site.
+You can use it to get data on who is looking at your store and what they click on your site.
 It also includes data on which pages users exit out in the first few seconds (bounce rate) and many more.
-Google Analytics’ data can help find what you need to improve for your website and even help you find your audience.
+Google Analytics’ data can help with tracking what you need to improve for your site and even help you find your audience.